 - 1. Recognize the importance of financial management to the fiscal and nutritional integrity of school nutrition programs. - 2.
-Describe basic financial recording and reporting processes and the procedures for directing the operation of a school nutrition program. - 3.
-Demonstrate use of financial reports consistent with federal, state, and local guidelines to achieve a financial management system that supports a cost effective program with high integrity. - 4.
-Utilize financial management tools and standards to operate a financially and nutritionally accountable school nutrition program consistent with federal and state guidelines. - 5.
-Interpret, analyze, and use revenue data for program evaluation and improvement. - 6.
-Interpret, analyze, and use expenditure data for program evaluation and improvement. - 7.
-Apply cost control measures to operate a financially sound program with nutritional integrity. - 8.
-Explain the importance of using the budget to analyze and control revenues and expenditures. - 9.
+Identify effective communication and ethical behavior in the financial management of the school nutrition program. - 3.
+Describe basic financial recording and reporting processes and the procedures for directing the operation of a school nutrition program. - 4.
+Demonstrate use of financial reports consistent with federal, state, and local guidelines to achieve a financial management system that supports a cost effective program with high integrity. - 5.
+Utilize financial management tools and standards to operate a financially and nutritionally accountable school nutrition program consistent with federal and state guidelines. - 6.
+Interpret, analyze, and use revenue data for program evaluation and improvement. - 7.
+Interpret, analyze, and use expenditure data for program evaluation and improvement. - 8.
+Apply cost control measures to operate a financially sound program with nutritional integrity. - 9.
+Utilize forecasted operational revenues and expenditures to develop a financial plan and budget for school nutrition programs. - 10.
+Explain the importance of using the budget to analyze and control revenues and expenditures. - 11.
+Identify appropriate tools and resources to analyze and communicate the school nutrition program's financial status. - 12.
 Interpret the benefits of financial information as they relate to school nutrition programs.

-Financial Management: A Course for School Nutrition Directors, 2nd Edition 8-Hour Participant's Workbook
+Financial Management: A Course for School Nutrition Directors, 2nd Edition 12-Hour Participant's Workbook